RaphaelDssn/Multi-Robot-Path-Planning-for-Coverage-in-Cluttered-and-Known-Environment/README.md

 # Multi-Robot Path Planning for Coverage in Cluttered and Known Environment

+Semester Project 2024 at SYCAMORE, EPFL under the supervision of Kai Ren and prof. Maryam Kamgarpour.

 ## Motivation

 **DARP** [1] divides in an iterative manner the areas based on the robots initial positions on a known environment to compute a single robot **spanning tree coverage** (STC) on each subarea.
 This approach does not suit cluttered environment as STC requires cell subdivision and DARP does not take obstacles into account in the distance metrics.